JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 JEE Main 2026 April 7 Shift 2 Aptitude Test Paper Analysis (B. Planning)

 The Aptitude section in the B.Planning paper has 50 questions which tests aptitude level and other parameters of students.
-The difficulty level of the April 7 shift is expected to be moderate.
-The questions are expected to focus on logical reasoning, analytical ability, spatial awareness, interpretation skills, data interpretation, maps, planning-based visuals, and reasoning sets.
+The difficulty level of the April 7 shift is to be moderate.
+The questions focused on logical reasoning, analytical ability, spatial awareness, interpretation skills, data interpretation, maps, planning-based visuals, and reasoning sets.

 JEE Main 2026 April 7 Shift 2 Paper 2B (B. Planning) Aptitude Test Topic-Wise Analysis